christophebedard/dco-check/README.md

 * quiet mode
 * verbose mode

-Those options can alternatively be set through environment variables (see `--help`).
+Those options can alternatively be set through environment variables (see `--help`), but commandline arguments always have precedence over environment variables.

 ## How it works